 Any human or ET mathematician will only be able to distinguish a (small) finite number of symbols from each other.
 It's a general issue for any higher-order logic - it needs a proof theory before mathematicians can use it in practice - and when you do that, the paradox surfaces again.
 Second-order logic - metalogical results

 Perhaps the way we do maths here on Earth is universal and all ETs do it this way.
 But these possibilities do suggest other possibilities.

 - Would ETs follow the usual approach of human mathematicians - that most numbers and mathematical entities can't be counted?

 - Or take other views on infinity like some human mathematicians - perhaps very practical "constructive" in their approach to maths for instance, so the question doesn't arise (more on that later)?

-- Or - reinterpret all our maths in some complex abstract way, as in the Löwenheim and Skolem paradox - but for them it's not a paradox, just how they think about maths?
+- Or - reinterpret all our maths in some complex abstract way, as in Skolem's paradox - but for them it's not a paradox, just how they think about maths?